moejoe1996/github-demo/Git_complete_guide.md

     `git mv <current file name> <new file name>`: to rename a file and git knows.
     `mv <current file> <new file>`: rename file at OS level. need to be added to the git again.
     `git add -A`: this way git will be aware.

+## Deleting Files

+    `rm <file>`: removes the file from the local system `git rm <file>`: removes a file that is beign tracked by git `git checkout -- <file>`: to discard changes in the working directory

+## History

+    `git log`: show the commit history in inverse chronological order.
+    `git log --oneline --graph --decorate`: show a history in a ncier way `git log --since="3 days ago"`: will bring the commits that happened in the last 3 days `git log -- <file>`: shows the commits that involves that file `git show <Commit id>`: shows the history of a commit

+## Git Alias